AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 We won't be targeted either of those functions; instead, we're going to go around them.

 First, consider that both `List` and `MaybeBinTree` are inductive datatypes.
 This means, among other things, that they're the initial algebra of some endofunctor.
-It's well-known that the endofunctor which produces `List A` is `ListF A := X ↦ 1 + A × X`, where the `1` corresponds to the empty list, and the `A × X` corresponds to the case where an `A` is appended onto a list.
+It's well-known that the endofunctor which produces `List A` is `ListF A := X ↦ 1 + A × X`, where the `1` corresponds to the empty list, and the `A × X` corresponds to the case where an `A` is appended onto a list, called the "cons" case.

 We can define this functor as follows;